 - For iOS 12 and above, go to Settings > Screen Time > Content & Privacy Restrictions.
 Temporarily toggle all restrictions off and then check if iCloud is available

-- Go to Settings > Screen Time and scroll all the way down to locate Turn Off Screen Time.
-Tap that an enter your screen time passcode to disable this feature.
+- Go to Settings > Screen Time and scroll all the way down to locate Turn Off Screen Time

 - If you can’t remember your screen time passcode, check out this article for tips on resetting Screen Time’s passcode

 - Go to Settings > General > Reset > Reset Network Settings

 - This action also resets WiFi networks and passwords, cellular settings, and VPN and APN settings that you used before

 - Go to Settings > General > Reset > Reset All Settings